xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 ![xc5_products_variants_tab.png]({{site.baseurl}}/attachments/ref_fhzzxDTy/xc5_products_variants_tab.png)

 ### Set wholesale prices and minimum purchase quantities for different membership levels
-If you want to set different prices on the same product that would be enabled for buyers depending on the buyer membership level and the product quantity being ordered, you should use the addon {% link "Wholesale module" ref_ttZa4qgu %}.
+If you want to set different prices on the same product that would be enabled for buyers depending on the buyer membership level and the product quantity being ordered, you should use the addon [Wholesale](https://market.x-cart.com/addons/wholesale.html).

 With this addon you will be able to set price tiers for different purchase quantities and different user membership levels via the "Wholesale pricing" tab of the product page.
 ![xc5_products_wholesale_pricing_tab.png]({{site.baseurl}}/attachments/ref_fhzzxDTy/xc5_products_wholesale_pricing_tab.png)